Lake Monster Mysteries Solved! The Ultimate Tome On Revealing the Truth About These Mysterious Creatures

 The Legacy of the Monster Fad of the 1970s

 Those that have been around a long time remember the monster craze of the 1970s.
-During this era, television specials, motion picture documentaries, and scores of books were written on the subject of Bigfoot, UFOs, and the legendary Loch Ness Monster.
-So huge was the massive public interest in these creatures, well, televisions specials, documentaries, and books are still written on the subject to this very day.
+During this era, television specials, motion picture documentaries, and scores of books saw publication on the subject of Bigfoot, UFOs, and the legendary Loch Ness Monster.
+So huge was the massive public interest in these creatures, television specials, documentaries, and books continue to cover the subject to this very day.
 You could even say a resurgence of renewed interest has recently taken place.

-Monsters have been hugely popular topics on cable television for the past 20+ years and this does not seem to be abating.
+Monsters have been hugely popular topics on cable television for the past 20+ years, and this does not seem to be abating.
 In the 1980s, there was a dearth of monster lore on television as this was considered passe when the 1970s ended.
-All of this changed when an A&E Bigfoot special in the early 1990s was a huge ratings hit.
-The consciousness of the public is not as interested in monsters to the same degree as it was in the 1970s when a massive number of the population was captivated by the mystery of these creatures, although they might not necessarily believed the creatures exist.
-Interest today, however, is still strong which is why programming dedicated to the topic continues to draw in an audience.
-What is interesting today is the subject of monsters and mysteries has matured enough that intelligent critiques on the subject on monsters emerge.
+All of this changed when an A&E Bigfoot special in the early 1990s turned into a huge ratings hit.
+The consciousness of the public is not as interested in monsters to the same degree as it was in the 1970s when a massive number of the population was captivated by the mystery of these creatures, although they might not necessarily believe the creatures exist.
+However, interest is still strong, which is why programming dedicated to the topic continues to draw in an audience.
+What is interesting today is that monsters and mysteries have matured enough that intelligent critiques on the subject on monsters emerge.
 This is where Lake Monsters Mysteries shines.

 Lake Monster Mysteries Does Not Propagate a Myth

 The lesser monster books are pseudo-scientific in the extreme.
 There really is no science to be found in the vast majority of the books claiming to be legitimate studies on the subject.
-Rather, they are collections of eyewitness accounts of sightings along with false scientific explanations both designed to, as the authors of Lake Monster Mysteries note, promote the myth of the creatures instead of actually studying their legends from the proper perspective.
+Instead, they are collections of eyewitness accounts of sightings and false scientific explanations both designed to, as the authors of Lake Monster Mysteries note, promote the myth of the creatures instead of actually studying their legends from the proper perspective.

 It can be said the proper perspective of how to look at the subject of modern mysterious monsters is in the eye of the person studying it.
-The most common way it is looked it is through the perspective of belief.
+The most common way it is looked at is through the perspective of belief.
 Those that believe these creatures are real will try to prove they do.
 The highly skeptical might be outright dismissive of the subject.
-There are other ways it can be seriously studied.
+There are other ways to study the subject.
 These include: